 Don’t forget to extinguish the fire before you go to sleep.

 Multitool.
 While there’s no bike or equipment to fix, a multi-tool like this Victorinox Swiss Army SwissChamp Pocket Knife can be quite helpful.
 It contains various tools for you to use should the situation demands you to cut, dig or patch something.

 Food.
-Always remember to pack extra even when it’s just a day hike.
+Always remember to pack extra hiking food even when it’s just a day hike.
 First-timers will be amazed by their sudden burst of appetite when on a hike.
 If you want to keep going, your body will need food as fuel to energize your steps.
 Your best bet is to tag along energy bars or pre-made sandwiches.
 A no-cook high-calorie meal like this one from Greenbelly also makes an excellent choice.

 Hydration.
 Water is life– and you’ll most likely be reminded when on a hike.
 You can survive days without food but without water?
 Nah, you’ll be disoriented with just a few hours of thirst.
 Aside from water stashed in your backpack, it is wise to bring along chlorine dioxide tablets or a Lifestraw to allow you ease of access to safe drinking water whenever wherever.